assertj/assertj-joda-time/README.md

 ## <a name="news"/>Latest News

 **2013-07-14 : 1.1.0 release :**
-* In `DateTime` assertions, comparison is performed in `DateTime`'s `DateTimeZone`
+* In `DateTime` assertions, comparison is performed in the `DateTimeZone` of `DateTime` to check.
 * assertj-joda-time does not impose joda-time 2.2 version anymore, it is compatible with any 2.0+ version.
-* Multiline error message improvements to ease see what wad wrong.
+* Multiline error message improvements to ease see what was wrong.
 * Javadoc improvements : fix inconsistent documenation and add more code examples.

 **2013-03-26 : 1.0.0 release : the first release after Fest fork.**